-There was an in-year surplus of £485k on the Collection Fund in 2019/20, the effect of which was to change from the fund having a deficit balance to a surplus balance on the Account at 31 March 2020 to £278k.
+There was an in-year deficit of £9,854k on the Collection Fund in 2020/21, the effect of which was to change from the fund having a surplus balance to a deficit balance on the Account at 31 March 2021 to £9,579k.
+But the majority of this deficit will be supported by Section 31 grants recievable in 21/22.

-The balance at 31 March 2020 has been disaggregated for the purpose of these Accounts to attribute relevant amounts to the precepting authorities and the billing authority as follows:
+The balance at 31 March 2021 has been disaggregated for the purpose of these Accounts to attribute relevant amounts to the precepting authorities and the billing authority as follows: